vmware-clarity/clarity-guidance/1003-button-design-guidance.md

 ### Button Size

-Clarity offers two button sizes : `default` and `compact`
+Clarity offers two button sizes : default and compact

-- **Should** use `compact` buttons where smaller buttons are needed to de-emphasize calls to action.
+- **Should** use compact buttons where smaller buttons are needed to de-emphasize calls to action.
 Specially when multiple actions of equal importance are available.

 ### Button with Icons

 - **Must not** use two icons in the same button.
 - **Should** include text besides the icons that clearly indicates what the button will do.
 - **Should** place icons to the left or right of the button text.
-- **Should** use only an icon with no text, if you have space constraints on the page.
+- **May** use only an icon with no text if you have space constraints on the page, but an accessible name _must_ be provided and _should_ be called out in the design.
 - Use icons inside buttons to provide the call to action with a visual indicator.

 ### Button with Badges